tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-azure/docs-chef-io/content/inspec/resources/azure_monitor_activity_log_alerts.md

 ## Syntax

-An `azure_monitor_activity_log_alerts` resource block returns all Activity Log Alerts, either within a Resource Group (if provided), or within an entire Subscription.
+An `azure_monitor_activity_log_alerts` resource block returns all activity log alerts, either within a Resource Group (if provided), or within an entire Subscription.

 ```ruby
 describe azure_monitor_activity_log_alerts do
   it { should exist }
 end
 ```

 or

 ```ruby
 describe azure_monitor_activity_log_alerts(resource_group: 'my-rg') do
   it { should exist }